Sylvarant92/documentation/docs/Node Operators/configuration-variables.md

 The number of block confirmations to wait before kicking off a job run.
 Setting this to a lower value improves node response time at the expense of occasionally submitting duplicate transactions in the event of chain re-orgs (duplicate transactions are harmless but cost some eth).

 NOTE: The lowest value allowed here is 1, since setting to 0 would imply that logs are processed from the mempool before they are even mined into a block, which isn't possible with Chainlink's current architecture.

+## BLOCK_BACKFILL_DEPTH

+- Default: `"10"`

+It specifies the number of blocks before the current head that the log broadcaster will try to re-consume logs from, e.g. after adding a new job

+## BLOCK_BACKFILL_SKIP

+- Default: `"false"`

+It enables skipping of very long log backfills - for example in a situation when the node is started after being offline for a long time.
+This might be useful on fast chains and if only recent chain events are relevant

 ## MINIMUM_CONTRACT_PAYMENT_LINK_JUELS